Photography

 My favourite areas of photography are wildlife, landscapes, panoramas, architecture, sunsets, random objects, and any natural scenes I find.
 I don’t limit myself to those, but they tend to be what I take photos of the most.

-I purchased the D3200 in 2012, just before we went to Iceland.
+I purchased the Nikon D3200 in 2012, just before we went to Iceland.
 It’s an entry level camera but produces brilliant photos.
 At the time I had a Panasonic DMC-ZS10, but I was self-studying the technical side of photography, and wanted a camera with manual control.

 When it comes to photography though, you never stop learning.
 I have been learning from day one, and I will never reach a point where I can say I know everything about photography, especially since they are always enhancing the technology, and making what was not possible before a reality now.
 And there are an infinite amount of scenes to be captured in an infinite number of ways.